 If the communication is too focused on intricate details, chances are that, within a few seconds, the user’s attention is no longer on your side.
 But here’s how metaphors answer to these problems: they add impact to elements that weren’t so engaging to begin with and bring simplicity to complex subjects, by associating them with more familiar concepts.

-Technical data, for example, can be explained a lot easier if we convert its abstract themes into tangible and recognizable scenarios.
+Technical data, for example, can be explained a lot easier if we convert its abstract themes into tangible and recognisable scenarios.
 The right metaphor can bring the necessary twist to make your messages memorable.

 Lifting up your communication with metaphors.